Sutured ECH is a natural invariant: (by C. H. Taubes)

 Some extra steps must be used to draw this same conclusion when $det(\spb)$ is not torsion in $H^2_c(M)$.
 These extra steps employ \eqref{eq:conv-430} again to localize the analysis to the part of $Y_T$ near $M$.
 Except for this and one other item discussed directly, the arguments differ little from what is done in \cite[Section 5d]{taubes4}.
 (More is said about this in Step \ref{step2part6:prop42} of Part \ref{part6:prop42}.)
 The additional item concerns the freedom to change $\upomega_0$ by adding the differential of a $1$-form with compact support in $M$.
 In particular, suppose that $\upupsilon_0$ is such a $1$-form and let $\upomega_0'=\upomega_0+d\upupsilon_0$.
 The differential forms $\upomega_0$ and $\upomega_0'$ represent the same class in $H^2_c(M)$.
 Let $\frq'$ denote the $\upomega_0'$ version of $\frq$.
 Since $\upupsilon_0$ has compact support on $M$, integration by parts writes

-Note that it follows in any event from Lemma \ref{lem:bounds-34} that $|\frq'-\frq|\leq c_z \operatorname{sup}_M|\upupsilon_0|r$. \end{pt2} \begin{pt2} This part of the proof derives certain bounds that are used in Part \ref{part6:prop42} to deal with the case when $a$ and/or the metric depend on the coordinate $s$ for the $\R$ factor in $\R\times Y_T$.
-As is shown in Part \ref{part6:prop42}, an inequality that is analogous to the one in \eqref{eq:conv-452} holds in this case provided that
+Note that it follows in any event from Lemma \ref{lem:bounds-34} that $|\frq'-\frq|\leq c_z \operatorname{sup}_M|\upupsilon_0|r$. \end{pt2} \begin{pt2} This part of the proof derives certain bounds that are used in Part \ref{part6:prop42} to deal with the case when $a$ and/or the metric depend on the coordinate $s$ for the $\R$ factor in $\R\times Y_T$ (and/or when the perturbation term $\frp$ is present in \eqref{eq:instanton-sw}).
+As is shown in Part \ref{part6:prop42}, an inequality that is analogous to the one in \eqref{eq:conv-452} holds in this case provided that the norm of $\frp$ and its covariant derivatives is less than $c_0^{-1}$, and provided that

 with $c$ being greater than $1$ but less than $c_0$.
 By way of a reminder, $s_0$ is defined by the requirement that $\frac{\partial}{\partial s}a\neq 0$ only on the $[-s_0,s_0]\times Y_T$ part of $\R\times Y_T$.
 This implies that \eqref{eq:conv-456} can be satisfied if $|a_+-a_-|\leq c^{-1}{c_0}^{-1}$.